Skip to content

 How to store leftover sauce?

-Keep it stored in the fridge for up to 3 days and use it on everything!
+Keep the fish taco sauce stored in an airtight container in the the fridge for up to 3 days and use it on everything!

 Sides to Serve with Tilapia Fish Tacos

-I have loads more Mexican-inspired recipes for you!
-Starting with pulled pork quesadillas, bean and cheese burritos, and baked chicken chimichangas.
+For more Mexican-inspired recipes try pulled pork quesadillas, bean and cheese burritos, and baked chicken chimichangas.

 More Easy Mexican Recipes